Ballsdex-Team/BallsDex-DiscordBot/CONTRIBUTING.md

 ## Running the code

-Before running any command, make sure the following environment variables are configured, either in your `.env` file or in your shell:
+Before running any command, make sure the following environment variables are configured in your shell:

 ```bash
 export BALLSDEXBOT_DB_URL="postgres://ballsdex:defaultballsdexpassword@localhost:5432/ballsdex"